You just got a letter from the IRS. Your first reaction may involve panic… and that can lead to not dealing with the letter at all.

 You’ll also explain why you disagree, and supply any documents that help prove your point.
 Include your best phone number along with the best days/times for the IRS to call you.

-Send all of this to the address listed on the CP-2000 – and make sure to send it by the due date.
+Send all of this to the address or fax number listed on the CP-2000 – and make sure to send it by the due date.

 If you disagree because you reported the information in the wrong way or in the wrong spot on your tax return, call the IRS at the number listed on your notice.
 Those kinds of mistakes can usually be handled with one phone call.